 |Donal O'Mahony is author of two books (both best-sellers in their categories), the first Local Area Networks & their Applications was published by Prentice-Hall in 1988,it was also translated into Japanese and published by Kaibundo Publishing corporation.|

-He lectures on Technology Entrepreneurship and Sustainable Computing - both courses targeted at advanced unergraduate or postgraduate level.He is currently responsible for the Computer Engineering stream of the college's BAI programme.
+He lectures on Technology Entrepreneurship and Sustainable Computing - both courses targeted at advanced unergraduate or postgraduate level.He is currently course director for the MSc in Computer Science Programme.
 As part of his interest in computer network & security, he acts as external examiner for University College Dublin's MSc in Forensic Computing & Cybercrime Investigations

 Donal O'Mahony graduated with first class honours in Engineering from Trinity College Dublin in 1982.
 His first job was with SORD Computer Corporation in Japan and Dublin.
 Sord was a Japanese startup company with aspirations to displace Apple as the then leader in micro-computers.
 O'Mahony served as their operating system specialist, working with CP/M, CP/M-86, the UCSD P-System, Sord's proprietary operating system and the emerging MS-DOS.
 A brief exposure to the new IBM PC in late 1982 caused him to go to work with IBM Ireland helping to launch the original IBM PC.
 He was recruited by Trinity College as a lecturer in Computer Science in 1984 where he later completed a PhD in the area of software reusability.